the-pharos-group/secure-wordpress/enchilada.md

 _This guide is meant to be a signpost to guide the way, not a dictionary to memorize.
 Your mileage may vary._
 _Two great sites to check speed and security: http://tools.pingdom.com/fpt/ & https://securityheaders.io_

+_This is provided totally without gaurantee or warrenty.
+Buyer beware._

 # Initial setup

 ### GET DIGITAL OCEAN